top of page

 Fast forward 22 years.

-Reasons To Keep Existing Flat
+Why They Should Keep Existing Flat

-(3) Familiarity and sentimental value
+(3) Familiarity and Sentimental Value

-Reasons To Sell Existing Flat
+Why They Should Sell Existing Flat

-(1) Value depreciation
+(1) Value Depreciation

 i) Balance lease less than 35 years